King's Regiment: 1958–1980

 The Ferret was operated by the regiment's reconnaissance platoon in West Germany before and after conversion to armoured infantry.

 Subsequent to Kuwait's independence from Britain in June 1961, President Abd al-Karim Qasim directed belligerent speeches against the oil-rich Gulf state, declaring it an integral component of sovereign Iraq.
 Perceiving Qassim's rhetoric to constitute a possible military threat to Kuwait's sovereignty, Sheikh Abdullah III appealed to Britain and Saudi Arabia for assistance.
 Britain responded to the emergency by concentrating military forces in the Persian Gulf, composed initially of naval assets, as a deterrence to aggression.
 The Strategic Reserve's 24 Brigade, commanded by Brigadier Horsford, was transported to Kuwait in Bristol Britannias in early July to augment the country's defences.
 Opportunity for the Kingsmen to acclimatise before relieving 45 Commando was fleeting.
 Just days after arrival, 1 KINGS occupied a ridge formation approximately 30-miles west of Kuwait City to prepare a defensive position.

 When the emergency ended, 1 KINGS returned to Kenya, and in early 1962 proceeded to Britain.
 By July, the regiment was based in West Berlin.
 While there, the regiment patrolled the border with Soviet occupied East Berlin.
 On returning to Britain in 1964, 1 KINGS became part of the UK Strategic Reserve.
 A company from the regiment deployed to British Honduras later that year.

 The battalion's first deployment to Northern Ireland under the hostile conditions of the Troubles occurred in 1970, although it did not suffer its first fatal casualties until a second tour in 1972.
 Violence escalated substantially in 1972, resulting in the deaths of 470 people.
 The year witnessed the greatest loss of life during the conflict – punctuated by two episodes known as Bloody Sunday and Bloody Friday – and imposition of direct rule following the prorogation of the Stormont Parliament by the Westminster Government.
 Operating in West Belfast, 1 KINGS sustained 49 casualties (seven fatalities and 42 wounded) during the four-month tour.

 The King's first fatality was Corporal Alan Buckley, who died after being mortally wounded during an engagement with the PIRA.
 One-week later, on 23 May, a PIRA sniper shot Kingsman Hanley, who had been guarding a party of Royal Engineers removing barricades in the Ballymurphy sector.
-On the 30th, an IRA bomb detonated within the battalion headquarters killed two, including Kingsman Doglay.
+On 30 May, an IRA bomb detonated within the battalion headquarters killed two, including Kingsman Doglay.
 An initial report by The Times identified six casualties, including four wounded soldiers and two civilian cooks, and suggested officials believed losses would have been higher had the bomb exploded while hundreds of soldiers watched a film in the canteen.
 The headquarters, located in RUC Springfield Road, had been the "most heavily guarded" police station in Belfast.
-The battalion returned to Belfast in February 1979.
-In April 1979 Kingsman Shanley and Lance Corporal Rumble were killed in the same vehicle by a PIRA sniper.